lexicalmichaellake/lake_google_data_analytics_capstone_project/README.md

 Thus, it is shown that Auto-generated Closed-Captions contain significantly more lexical bundles than did texts in the Brown Corpus.

-Now, returning to the
+Now, returning to the main question, how to the practitioners in the videos talk?

-"8_1.txt
- Legend of Zelda The Minish Cap
+The following qualitative examples will show some of the kinds of situations that appear in broadcasts of SGDQ.

+This segment, for example, takes place during a speedrun of a game in the Legend of Zelda series by Nintendo.
+The commentator describes a situation in which a speedrunner manipulates a glitch in the game's code to skip an area in the game that may take a normal player an hour or two to complete.

-> "you don't know this at the time that you normally do this portal but it actually opens a portal to a much later area of the game which **you're not supposed to** have access to at this point this whole what later on in the run let us skip basically directly to the second-to-last engine"
+> "you don't know this at the time that you normally do this portal but it actually opens a portal to a much later area of the game which **you're not supposed to** have access to at this point this whole what later on in the run let us skip basically directly to the second-to-last engine" (8_1.txt)

-"18_4.txt Fire Emblem Fates

-> "**that's never happened before** so while I do this chapter which should take like 30 seconds we can read off and not a few donations"
-"

-Super Mario Bros.
-2
-4_1.txt
+It is worth noting that YouTube transcribed the phrase "second-to-last dungeon" as "second-to-last engine", showing that the captions are imperfect in a range of specifics.
+However, they appear adequate so far when looking at formulaic sequences.

+We notice another description of strategies performed by a speedrunner to complete the game more quickly in Super Mario Bros.
+2, also by Nintendo.
+Lexical bundles appear in bold.

-> "nice so normally what you do there is climb to *the top of* that screen and bring a key **all the way** down so that **saves a lot of time**"
+> "so normally what you do there is climb to **the top of** that screen and bring a key **all the way** down so that **saves a lot of time**" (4_2.txt)

-4_2.txt

-Monster Boy in Cursed Kingdom
+Another example shows the importance of women as participants in the telethon.
+The commentator describes strategies used by one woman speedrunner completing Sega's Monster Boy and the Cursed Kingdom.

-> "so we got a few small puzzles going through here this is pretty straightforward for just a moment mostly **she's gonna** try and hit the torches out of order of what the game is intending but there's probably a moment here"
+> "so we got a few small puzzles going through here this is pretty straightforward for just a moment mostly **she's gonna** try and hit the torches out of order of what the game is intending" (4_2.txt)

+In all, it appears that the sequences detected within this method can be quite comprehensible.
+They may serve as adequate sources of input for phrases to teach experts in ESP courses.

 ### Future deliverables

-Cleaning up the transcription of [speedrun] that has the most formulaic sequences and bolding those.
+This method should be applied to other genres of YouTube videos in English and other languages.

 ### Your top high-level insights based on your analysis